sherlockblaze/blog/source/_posts/algorithms/combat/Search-In-Two-Dimensional-Array.md

 In a two-dimensional array, each row is arranged in increasing order from left to right, and each column is arranged in increasing order from top to bottom.
 Please write a function, enter a two-dimensional array of this type and an integer to determine if the array contains the integer.

-For example, there're a two-dimensional array.
+For example, there's a two-dimensional array.

 | 1 | 2 | 8 | 9 |